mingrouxie/ntk_matrix_completion/README.md

 # Major updates

+### 2 Feb 23
+- Same problem as 2 Jan, that directory is officially cursed.
+Now onwards it should be /home/mrx/projects/affinity, with data/ and output/ no longer inside ntk_matrix_completion but inside /pool001/mrx/projects/affinity on Engaging.

 ### 2 Jan 22
 - Migration over to parent directory /home/mrx/projects/binding_energies from /home/mrx/projects/matrix_completion due to sshfs problems between Engaging and deepware (might be because of Github repos and permission sharing).
 Hence, a lot of the file paths might change in a future commit - hopefully they will be rewired to be independent of the parent directories!
 - This directory is kept here on deepware for record keeping, but nothing will happen here after 2 Jan 22.
 The repos are still tied to the remote repos, but maybe they should not be.